Carnivore Diet

 And, as researchers increasingly collaborate to compare ancient remains, they’re finding remarkable similarities across time and cultures.
 At Neolithic sites in Austria dating back more than 5,000 years, for example, archaeologists found unusually shaped charred crusts.
 It was as though the contents of a large jar or pot had been heated until the liquid burned off, and the dried crust inside began to burn.
 The team’s first guess was that the crusts were from grain storage jars destroyed in a fire.
 But under the scanning electron microscope, the cell walls of individual grains looked unusually thin — a sign, Heiss says, that something else was going on.

 After comparing the Austrian finds to similar crusts found in Egyptian breweries from around the same time, Heiss and Valamoti concluded that the thin cell walls were the result of germination, or malting, a crucial step in the brewing process.
-These early Austrian farmers were brewing beer
+These early Austrian farmers were brewing beer9.
+“We ended up with something completely different” from the earlier hypotheses, Heiss says.
+“Several lines of evidence really interlocked and fell into place.”

 Bread, it seems, goes even further back.
 Arranz-Otaegui was working at a 14,500-year-old site in Jordan when she found charred bits of ‘probable food’ in the hearths of long-ago hunter-gatherers.
 When she showed scanning electron microscope images of the stuff to Lara González Carretero, an archaeobotanist at the Museum of London Archaeology who works on evidence of bread baking at a Neolithic site in Turkey called Çatalhöyük, both researchers were shocked.
-The charred crusts from Jordan had tell-tale bubbles, showing they were burnt pieces of bread
+The charred crusts from Jordan had tell-tale bubbles, showing they were burnt pieces of bread10.

 Hundreds of Israel’s archaeological sites are vanishing under concrete